-Past Plone conferences have been held in Europe or North America, but we welcome and encourage bids from anywhere in the world.
+Past Plone conferences have been held in Europe, North America and South America, but we welcome and encourage bids from anywhere in the world.

 For a detailed report from past Plone Conference organizers with lots of detail on logistics and organizing tips see:

 - Jon Stahl's "lessons learned" document from Plone Conference 2006

 - Astra Fowden's "An Organiser's View" document from Plone Conference 2010